 © Uwe Völkner, Fotoagentur FOX

 Regulation (EU) No 649/2012 concerning the export and import of hazardous chemicals implements the Rotterdam Convention on the Prior Informed Consent Procedure for certain hazardous industrial chemicals, plant protection products and biocides (PIC procedure) within the European Union.

-Substances in Annex I to this Regulation are chemicals that are prohibited or subject to severe restrictions in the European Union.
-Exports of substances in Annex I are subject to notification, i.e. the exporter must provide notification of the first export of any such substance to a non-EU country in each calendar year in accordance with Article 8(2).
+Substances in Annex I to this regulation are chemicals that are prohibited or subject to severe restrictions in the European Union.
+Exports of substances in Annex I are subject to notification, i.e. the exporter must report the first export of any such substance to a non-EU country in each calendar year in accordance with Article 8(2).